 Maintenance: When atriums and other areas with high ceilings are incorporated, light fixtures and other devices requiring periodic maintenance shall be installed at lower elevations (e.g. by wall mounting) so as to be easily maintainable.
 If wall mounting is not feasible, then lighting may be accessed by the use of winches to lower the fixtures to a workable location, or by means of catwalks.
 High ceilings and walls shall be as maintenance-free and as accessible for maintenance as possible.
 If there is any equipment or fixture that cannot be accessed by the above described means, then the project shall pay for a lift.
 An appropriate storage location shall also be provided for the lift.

 Natural Lighting: Use of skylights shall be avoided or minimized due to their propensity to leak.
+No skylight should be planned since 309 TF may not repair/replace in the event of failure.

 If lighting is provided from above, light monitors are preferred over horizontal or sloped glazing.
 The sill of the glazed opening shall be located high enough above the adjacent roof membrane that the flashing complies with the roofing and flashing requirements listed in these Standards.